centreon/centreon-plugins/doc/en/user/guide.rst

 ***

 --------------------
-What can i monitor ?
+What can I monitor ?
 --------------------

 The option ``--list-plugin`` can be used to get the list of plugins and a short description.